DIY Will Writing Process: Step-by-Step

 Children & Guardianship

-- Guardians assume parental responsibility if both parents (or all with responsibility) die before children turn 18.
+- Guardians assume parental responsibility if both parents die before children turn 18.

 - Appoint 1–2 guardians in your will; discuss and confirm their agreement beforehand.

-- If no guardian is named, the family court decides, potentially involving relatives or social services.
+- If no guardian is named, the family court decides, potentially involving social services.

 - Scotland: Children have 'legal rights' to a fixed share of moveable estate, overriding some will provisions.